Purpose

 - Maryland streams were found to be less acidic, lower in sulfate, and had a higher acid-neutralizing capacity.

-- In addition to the positive water chemistry trends, there were also unfavorable trends in water chemistry: streams had higher conductivity, chloride, and orthophosphate.
+- In addition to positive water chemistry trends, there were also unfavorable trends with higher conductivity and chloride in streams, while nutrient results were inconsistent.